dhardi/gameshark/TESTING.md

 |&check;| Review cannot be deleted by a user who did not create the review (unless superuser) even by using the URL.
 |&check;| A superuser can delete all reviews.
 |&check;| All reviews can be deleted by the user who created the review.
-|&check;| Overall rating is re-calculated when a review is deleted.

 #### **EPIC 8 - Marketing:**